abavistwellness.com

 Ease of Cultivation: Your description indicates that this hibiscus variety is easy to grow and bloom.
 This makes it a suitable choice for both experienced and novice gardeners.

-7 Fun fact about Hibiscus (rosa-sinensis)?
+7 facts about Hibiscus (rosa-sinensis)?

 1. In Indonesia and Malaysia, the blossoms are known as kembang sepatu or bunga sepatu, translating to “shoe flower” in the local language.